cardigan1008/LegoFuzz-tutorial/docs/source/evaluation.rst

    For both tools, we provide **cached results** and **complete log files** generated during execution.
    You can find them under ``"/artifact/coverage/mutants-orig"`` and ``/artifact/generators/``.

-We now assume you followed the first mode.
-If you have just finished the first mode and want to analyze coverage or generate figures for them, just simply add ``--new`` after the command.
+**We now assume you followed the first mode**.
+If you have just finished the seond mode and want to analyze coverage or generate figures for them, just simply add ``--new`` after the command.
 For example, change ``./analyze_all_coverage.py --cpu 64`` to ``./analyze_all_coverage.py --cpu 64 --new``.

 **First, get code coverage by running:**